magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/content-rendering/index.md

 When a search engine crawler processes a page, it indexes the initial HTML response from the server.
 Some crawlers, such as the [Googlebot][], have the ability to execute JavaScript to simulate client-side rendering.
+The varying effectiveness of search engines to process client-side rendered content is an important factor to keep in mind when developing your storefront's content rendering strategies.

+Boosting a site's SEO while providing a rich, dynamic experience is a balancing act between server-side rendering and client-side rendering.

 ## Content rendering in PWA Studio